ADVM-022 for Wet AMD

 Wet AMD is a leading cause of vision loss in patients over 60 years of age, with a prevalence of approximately 1.2 million individuals in the U.S. and 3 million worldwide1.
 The incidence of new cases of wet AMD in the U.S. is approximately 150,000 to 200,000 annually, and this number is expected to grow significantly as the country’s population ages2,3.

-The current standard-of-care therapies for wet AMD are proteins that bind VEGF and neutralize its activity.
-These therapies can be burdensome, as patients generally require chronic intravitreal injection of anti-VEGF protein every 4-12 weeks.
+Although VEGF is known to play a central role in the growth of new blood vessels in wet AMD, the underlying molecular causes of the disease are not completely known.
+Current standard-of-care therapies for wet AMD are proteins that bind VEGF and neutralize its activity.
+These therapies can be burdensome, as patients generally require chronic IVT injection of anti-VEGF protein every 4-12 weeks.
 Compliance with this regimen can be difficult for patients and their caregivers, leading to compliance deficiencies and loss of vision from underdosing.
-It is estimated that these standard-of-care branded anti-VEGF therapies used for the treatment of wet AMD, DR, retinal vein occlusion, and other ocular diseases generated in excess of $11 billion in sales worldwide in 20194.